 I have been actively involved in the Committee’s work since September 2016.
 I took on the role of secretary in December 2017.
 This has provided me with numerous professional development and networking opportunities and given me a greater appreciation of all the invaluable work the Committee and CILIP do to represent the profession and raise its profile.
 I am looking forward to playing my part in this advocacy work in future and learning from other information professionals from various sectors.

 I am currently an academic librarian at Queen’s University Belfast providing research support to AFBI users in the Veterinary Sciences Division.
 Customer engagement across user groups is also a significant part of this role.
 After completing a PhD in Medieval Studies I gained experience in various library sectors (public, academic, special collections and archives and healthcare), and completed my library qualification with the University of Sheffield iSchool.
 As current CILIP Ireland Social Media Officer, I enjoy the chance to interact with diverse audiences, attend CILIP Ireland events and keep up-to-date with all things library!
 CILIP membership has provided me with welcome support at various stages and I would highly recommend becoming a member as a route to learning from peers and colleagues at all professional levels.

-Heather Anderson - Treasurer
+Ross McDonald - Treasurer

 Louisa Costelloe - Candidate Support Officer